rizwanmustafa/Rizpass/README.md

 4. Upon completion, this will create a binary file for your OS which will be located in  `dist/`

-Congratulations, you now have a huge sized binary.
-Please be careful while using it and the package in general
+Congratulations, you now have a huge sized binary